act-rules/act-rules.github.io/_rules/SC-1-3-1-required-aria-state-or-property-has-valid-value.md

 Any [WAI-ARIA required state or property](https://www.w3.org/TR/wai-aria-1.1/#requiredState) that
 - is specified on an HTML or SVG element
 - is one of the `aria-*` attributes included in the [accessible name computation](https://www.w3.org/TR/accname-1.1/#mapping_additional_nd_te), or is specified on an element that is [included in the accessibility tree](#included-in-the-accessibility-tree) or is [focusable](#focusable),
-- is not the empty string ("").
+- is not the empty string (""),
+- does not have a default value listed under [WAI-ARIA implicit value for role](https://www.w3.org/TR/wai-aria-1.1/#implictValueForRole).

 ### Expectation

-Each test target has a valid value according to its [WAI-ARIA 1.1 value type](https://www.w3.org/TR/wai-aria-1.1/#propcharacteristic_value) or has a default value listed under [WAI-ARIA implicit value for role](https://www.w3.org/TR/wai-aria-1.1/#implictValueForRole).
+Each test target has a valid value according to its [WAI-ARIA 1.1 value type](https://www.w3.org/TR/wai-aria-1.1/#propcharacteristic_value).

 For value types `ID Reference` and `ID Reference List` at least one of the elements with the given ids exists in the same [document tree](https://www.w3.org/TR/dom41/#document-trees) or [shadow tree](https://www.w3.org/TR/dom41/#shadow-trees) as the element that specifies the target attribute.